-Flowers brings perfect pop to the Brixton Academy, delving deep into the 80s, the years that mostly inspired his songwriting and style.
+The performer brings perfect pop to the Brixton Academy, delving deep into the 80s, the years that most inspired his songwriting and style.

 “[This place] really makes me feel good, really good.
-Every year on October 4th there’s a pilgrimage taking place in Mexico, they walk 60 miles to Magdalena.
+Every year on October 4th there’s a pilgrimage taking place in Mexico where they walk 60 miles to Magdalena.
 I wrote a song about it and I will play it now: it’s Magdalena.“

-Flowers’ sounds are very expressive, they reflect his deep and eclectic character; his songs are never banal and it’s not a coincidence given the effort he makes to do something different.
+Flowers’ sounds are very expressive, reflecting his deep and eclectic character; his songs are never banal and it’s not a coincidence given the effort he makes to do something different.

-With synth loops, dry sequencers and four-to-the-floor drumbeats, is this a 1980s New York basement club or is it the Brixton Academy?
-That’s the effect of stand-out new song Can’t Deny My Love.
+With synth loops, dry sequencers and four-to-the-floor drumbeats, it’s hard to tell if this is the Brixton Academy or a 1980s New York basement club.
+That’s the effect of stand-out new number Can’t Deny My Love.

-“I’ve been reworking on some The Killers songs…” the Las Vegas frontman says as he launches himself in a stripped-down, melodramatic rendition of Jenny Was a Friend of Mine: acoustic guitars, soft bass lines and light marching drums.
+“I’ve been reworking on some The Killers songs…” the Las Vegas frontman says as he launches into a stripped-down, melodramatic rendition of Jenny Was a Friend of Mine: acoustic guitars, soft bass lines and light marching drums.

-The biggest singalong comes as soon as he plays major The Killers hit – with full-on band – Read My Mind, the song that consecrated them as a band larger than their synth indie-rock label.
+The biggest singalong comes as soon as he plays major The Killers hit – with a full-on band – Read My Mind, the track that consecrated them as a band larger than their synth indie-rock label.

-“This is something that embarrasses me, I’ve been coming here for 12 years now, my wife is here and… come here!” he says inviting his family – wife and two kids – to join him and say hi to Brixton.
-He dedicates to them the joyous second single Still Want You.
+“This is something that embarrasses me; I’ve been coming here for 12 years now, my wife is here and… come here!” he says inviting his family – wife and two kids – to join him and say hi to Brixton.
+He dedicates the joyous second single Still Want You to them.

-Flowers’ solo career may not be as relevant as The Killers’ but it is certainly necessary; it’s a smaller, more personal canvas sheltering his uncontainable personality and bottomless creativity.
+Flowers’ solo career may not be as relevant as The Killers’, but it’s certainly necessary; it’s a smaller, more personal canvas sheltering his uncontainable personality and bottomless creativity.

 Filippo L’Astorina, the Editor